IP abolitionists, hear me out: copyright is good.

 Note that copyright is not a system in turmoil: it is a coherent, non-contradictory doctrine.
 Everything logically follows from the ultimate goal to promote the useful arts and sciences.

-The creation of new creative works via the consumption of old is a necessary part of a healthy culture, and people need to be paid for their work, so provisions are made to ensure artists have a window to profit before the culture can start using it.
+The creation of new creative works via the consumption of old is a necessary part of a healthy culture, and people need to be paid for their work, so provisions are made to ensure artists have a window to profit before culture — not just contract-bound art-serfs — can truly start using it.
 Science must be promoted, and people need to be paid for their work, so provisions are made to ensure inventors can profit even while others can immediately start developing further technologies from that research.

 The creative rights system — as I’ve described it here, not as it exists in practice — is a functioning machine.
 There is not a grinding of gears, no piece of implementation at odds with any other, or the system as a whole.
 Everything follows and everything fits.